 Always use sunscreen to protect your skin.
 Use a moisturizer with sunscreen and apply sunscreen with an SPF of 30 or higher every two hours when you plan to be in the sun or even inside sitting near a window.
 Hyperpigmentation and melasma can likely be avoided by incorporating sunscreen into your daily skin regimen.

-At Water’s Edge Dermatology. our board-certified physicians and medical support team can create an effective treatment plan to treat your hyperpigmentation or melasma.
-Click here to request an appointment.
+At Water’s Edge Dermatology, our board-certified physicians and medical support team can create an effective treatment plan to treat your hyperpigmentation or melasma.